jliljebl/flowblade/README.md

 *First download 0.18 .tar.gz* source archive file from <a href="https://www.dropbox.com/s/qcw3gcyd6uioill/flowblade-0.18.0.tar.gz?dl=0">here.</a>

   * Extract archive into a folder of your choosing
   * Install dependencies.
-See [dependencies](https://github.com/jliljebl/flowblade#dependencies) for more information.
+See section [Dependencies](https://github.com/jliljebl/flowblade#dependencies) below for more information.
   * Launch by running script .../flowblade-0.14.0/flowblade that was created in the folder where archive was unpacked.

 *Please note: .tar.gz file is in a Dropbox Public folder and may go over download limit, please contact Project Owner if this happens.*